-Because polynomial, exponential, and logarithmic functions have several applications in transport engineering, this chapter will explain the functions.
+Polynomial, exponential, and logarithmic functions have several applications in transport engineering.
 The exponential functions are used to model economic and population growth and to estimate the compound interest formula.
 Simplifying polynomial expressions and solving corresponding equations is helpful in the design of transportation facilities and understanding the relationship(s) between flow, speed, and density on roadway segments.
 Logarithmic functions are also sometimes used to model the relationship between traffic speed and density on a roadway segment, where the speed decreases as the density increases.
 Understanding the properties of these functions also provide a foundation to learn differential and integral calculus for these functions (See Chapter 4).